bhavberi/Hactoberfest-2022-Beginners/README.md

   <img src="./Hacktoberfest_Logo.jpeg">
 </p>

-## This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
+## This repository aims to help beginners create their first successful pull request and start contributing to the Open Source community. :partying_face:

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
-Practice making your first pull request to a public repository before doing the real thing!
+Practice making your first pull request to a public repository before diving into the real thing!

-### This repository is open to all members of the GitHub community.
+### This repository is open for all members of the GitHub community.
 Any member can contribute to this project!
 # Guidelines

     1. Contribute an interesting program using any programming language.
-    2. The Program should be executable, with 0 errors and proper documentation.
+    2. The program should be executable with no errors along with proper documentation for the same.
     3. Create a directory for the programming language you are using.
-(Note: Do not create a new directory if already exists.)
+(Note: Do not create a new directory if it already exists)
-    5. Writing the author's name and the date modified is a must (Write it as a multiline comment in your code).
+    5. Writing the author's name and date on which code was modified is a must (prefer multiline comments in your code).
     6. Filename should be meaningful.
-    7. Don't spam it will be rejected immediately.
+    7. Don't spam otherwise it will be rejected immediately.
     8. Try to bring in as many creative programs.
-    9. Just basic programs my not be accepted.
+    9. Basic programs may not be accepted.

 ---